Research Updated Medically Reviewed 7 min read

 Key Facts

-The 12% five-year survival rate cited for mesothelioma is a population average.
+The 12% five-year survival rate cited for pleural mesothelioma is a population average.
 It includes people diagnosed at every stage, with every cell type, receiving every level of treatment, including none at all.

 The number that matters is the one that reflects a specific person’s situation: their type of mesothelioma, their cell type, and the treatment they receive.
 The data below breaks survival down by each of these variables, drawing from SEER, NCI, and the results of major clinical trials.